danmayer/danmayer.github.com/_posts/2017-03-05-Alexa-for-newborns.md

 I continued to think of ideas and started to use the echo in other ways.
 The list below shows how we use Alexa as part of our nighttime baby routine.
 You can see how we use [red lights](http://www.health.com/sleep/red-spectrum-light-sleep) around all sleep area lighting to reduce light in the middle of the night impacting our sleep.

 ![image](/assets/img/Bedroom.gif)
+> The two lights in our bedroom including the Crib light, which is the one we use the most.

 * Due to Theo's low birth weight and weight loss we had to track feedings, pees, & poops.
   * We did this on paper, but towards the end of our tracking discovered the Alexa skill [Baby Stats](https://www.amazon.com/cWix-Baby-Stats/dp/B01F7RG94G/ref=sr_1_cc_1?s=aps&ie=UTF8&qid=1488651039&sr=1-1-catcorr&keywords=baby+stats)